SpAd Moves & Wonk Watch: Policy Exchange Reshuffle Edition - Guido Fawkes

 PX also takes on Chris Brannigan as a ‘national resilience’ fellow, having served as a SpAd to the PM working on defence and space policy.

-In return Policy Exchange are donating Dr. David Sheils, who only recently joined PX when Open Europe was absorbed by them, and who is leaving to become a Northern Ireland SpAd to Brandon Lewis.
+In return Policy Exchange are donating Dr. David Shiels, who only recently joined PX when Open Europe was absorbed by them, and who is leaving to become a Northern Ireland SpAd to Brandon Lewis.

 Since last week, Guido hears;